ClainoLabs/asymmetric-identity-certifier/README.md

 2. **Certificate Generation**

    - When a user calls `get_certified_identity`, the canister:
-     - Creates a certificate containing their principal ID and current timestamp
+     - Creates a certificate containing their principal ID and current timestamp in seconds from 1970-01-01
      - Signs this certificate using ECDSA (secp256k1)
      - Encrypts the entire certificate (including signature) using AES-GCM
      - Returns the encrypted data as a hex string